SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 * Dragon Wings

 At level 14, you obtain the ability to sprout a pair of Dragon Wings from your back, gaining a flying speed equal to your current speed.
 You can create these wings as a bonus action on your turn.
 They last until you dismiss them as a bonus action on your turn.

+## Level 18

+* Magic Mastery

+At 18th level, whenever you roll a d20 to regain a spell slot from your Rift Magic feature, you now regain the slot upon rolling 19 or 20, as well as one another spell slot of the lowest level you have expended thus far.
+Additionally, this benefit also extends to your sorcery points, granting you twice the amount you spend if you roll 19 or 20.